AdaCore/training_material/courses/spark_for_ada_programmers/15_spark_boundary.rst

     + Similar to treatment of pointers in SPARK
     + :toolname:`GNATprove` checks absence of aliasing

-  - Possibility to specify a reclamation function, predicate or value
+  - Possibility to specify a reclamation function, predicate, or value

     + :toolname:`GNATprove` checks absence of resource leaks